halilxibrahim/halilxibrahim/README.md

 <br/>
 👋 Hello, I'm Halil ibrahim, a seasoned Software Developer with three years of experience, specializing in creating robust digital solutions for real-world challenges.

-🎯 My core expertise lies in JavaScript and TypeScript, along with proficiency in OOP Languages such as C++, C#, and Python.
+🎯 My core expertise lies in JavaScript and TypeScript, along with proficiency in OOP Languages such as C++ and Python.

 🚀 I excel in Frontend development using HTML/CSS, Tailwind CSS, JavaScript, TypeScript, React.js, and Next.js, as well as Mobile development with React Native, and Backend development with Node.js and Express.js.